March 9th 2014

 THREE FINGERS BELOW THE BELLY BUTTON

 There's nothing quite as traditional as pornography.
-This is particularly evident in Tri prste pod popkom (Three Fingers Below the Belly Button), Marusa Geymayer-Oblak's new play, which features an ample selection of outrageously salacious Slovene traditional poems (some of which set to music by Silence).
+This is particularly evident in Tri prste pod popkom (Three Fingers Below the Belly Button), Marusa Geymayer-Oblak's new play, which features an ample selection of outrageously salacious Slovene traditional poems (four of which set to music by Silence).
 Produced by the Mladinsko Theatre, Tri prste pod popkom is to be presented at the upcoming Prelet (Overflight) festival.
 For further information, see The Vault and Events - Related.

 Ulay and Marina Abramovic

 February 5th 2013

 Ulay, Damjan Kozole's intriguing full-length documentary about the "least known well-known artist", is to be released in spring.
 Describing Ulay as an interesting fellow would be somewhat of an understatement.
 After all, not many people have beaten cancer, slapped around Marina Abramovic and stolen a renowned painting from the Neue Nationalgalerie in Berlin, for the sole purpose of hanging the picture on the wall of an apartment owned by Turkish immigrants.
 The film features a score by Silence.
 For further information, see Videos and The Vault

 Are you tired of facing natural disasters, terrorist acts, nuclear meltdowns and stock market crashes blissfully unprepared?
 If so, we recommend purchasing Silence's new album, Musical Accompaniment for the End of the World (Songs for Two Pianos, Tactful Synths and Voice).
 This assorted collection of soothing and delightfully diverting songs is guaranteed to prevent upcoming disasters from ruining your day.
 Everything looks better with music; why should the end of the world be an exception?
 Don't hesitate, order now - tomorrow might be too late.